 In 1999, Luke assisted Simon Charlie with the carving of four house posts for a public school in Seattle, WA.
 For five years, he worked at Thunderbird Park at the Royal British Columbia Museum alongside his brother John, and other carvers such as Jonathan Henderson, Sean Whannock, Sean Karpes.

 Through his work, Luke wants to preserve his culture, and share it with the public.
-His fine art works grace many private collections, and has been exhibited nationally and internationally.
+His fine artworks grace many private collections and has been exhibited nationally and internationally.

-In 2008, Luke travelled to Japan with his brother John to participate in a cultural exchange called Ome Art Jam.
+In 2008, Luke traveled to Japan with his brother John to participate in a cultural exchange called Ome Art Jam.
 The Marston brothers participated in a series of demonstrations, collaborations and exhibitions, and performances of mask dancing.
-Luke appreciated the precise craftsmanship and attention to details of the Japanese culture, both characteristics of his carving practice.
+Luke appreciated the precise craftsmanship and attention to the details of the Japanese culture, both characteristics of his carving practice.

 Former Lieutenant Governor of British Columbia Steven L. Point, judge of the Provincial Court and Elder Xwĕ lī qwĕl tĕl from the Stó:lö Nation, commissioned the Healing Pole from Luke.
-Designed to bridge the gap between nations and bring people together, this carved red cedar and painted pole stands fourteen-foot tall in the foyer of Government House, in Victoria.
+Designed to bridge the gap between nations and bring people together, this carved and painted red cedar pole stands fourteen-foot tall in the foyer of Government House, in Victoria.

 Luke’s masterpiece, Shore to Shore, was unveiled in April 2015 at Brockton Point, in the fame Stanley Park of Vancouver, BC.
 Three years in the making, this 16.5-foot bronze-cast cedar sculpture is a tribute to his ancestors: Joe Silvey, a fisherman from Pico Island of the Azores off the coast of Portugal, Silvey’s second wife and Luke’s Coast Salish great-great-great-mother Kwatleematt, as well as Khaltinaht, Joe’s first wife and sister of Kwatleematt.
 The Silvey family now counts 1,200 members.
 Written by journalist Suzanne Fournier and published by Harbour Publishing, the book Shore to Shore: The Art of Ts’uts’umutl Luke Marston chronicles Luke’s career as a Coast Salish carver and the creation of his largest sculptural work.